 To replace the key fob battery:

-With the key fob placed button side down on a soft surface, release the bottom cover.
+With the key fob placed button side down on a soft surface, release the bottom cover, using a small flat-bladed tool.

 2. Remove the battery by lifting it away from the retaining clips.